WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 it SHOULD reply with any available `Signature` header fields for its response that the `Accept-Signature` header field indicates the client supports.
-However, if the `Accept-Signature` value violates a requirement in this section, the server MUST NOT send any `Signature` headers.
+However, if the `Accept-Signature` value violates a requirement in this section, the server MUST behave as if it hadn't received any `Accept-Signature` header at all.

 The `Accept-Signature` header field is a Structured Header as defined by
 {{!I-D.ietf-httpbis-header-structure}}.
 Its value MUST be a list (Section 4.8 of